Summer Reading Lists

 The best way to build vocabulary skills and become a good writer is to be an avid reader.
 To encourage intellectual pursuits during the summer, high school students are required to read 2-3 books during their vacation.
 They are required to discuss and write an essay about their summer reading on the first day of English class.

-All incoming freshmen must read The Curious Incident of the Dog in the Nighttime by Mark Haddon, plus one book from the list, and one book of their own choosing.
+All incoming freshmen must read To Kill a Mockingbird by Harper Lee, plus one book from the list, and one book of their own choosing.

 - A Tree Grows in Brooklyn by Betty Smith